Bathing an infantBathing safety tips; Infant bathing; Newborn bathing; Bathing your newborn baby

 These tips can help you prevent accidents in the bath:

-- Stay close enough to your child so that you can reach out and hold them if they slip or fall in the tub.
+- Stay close enough to children who are in the tub so that you can reach out and hold them if they slip or fall.

 - Use non-skid decals or a mat inside the tub to prevent slipping.

 - Use toys in the tub to keep your child busy and sitting down, and away from the faucet.

 - Keep the temperature of your water heater below 120°F (48.9°C) to prevent burns.

 - Keep all sharp objects, such as razors and scissors, out of your child's reach.